Full Moon o Sagashite: Anime

 The series was adapted as a 52-episode anime television series by Studio Deen, directed by Toshiyuki Kato.
 It was broadcast on TV Tokyo from April 6, 2002 to March 29, 2003.
 Because the anime adaptation was broadcast while the manga was still ongoing, several characters have different backgrounds and personalities, and the story ended with a different resolution.

-The television series is licensed by Viz Media, which released seven DVDs (the first 28 episodes), under the title Full Moon before putting further releases on indefinite hold, citing low sales potential.
+The television series was licensed by Viz Media, who released seven DVDs (the first 28 episodes), under the title Full Moon before putting further releases on indefinite hold, citing low sales potential.
+The English dub was provided by Blue Water Studios.
 The songs are subtitled only, resulting in a dub that switches between English dialogue and Japanese singing.
+On August 3, 2024, AnimEigo announced their license to the anime and will re-release the series on Blu-ray in 2025.
+They later announced that the complete Viz English dub had been recovered and would be on the Blu-ray release.

 Full Moon o Sagashite has two opening themes and four ending themes.
 "I Love U" by The Scanty is used as the opening theme for the first 26 episodes, while the group's song "Rock 'n' Roll Princess" is used for the rest.
 Changin' My Life performs all four ending themes: "New Future" used for the first six episodes, episode 52, and final episode; "Myself" is used for episodes 7–26; "Eternal Snow" is used for episodes 27–42; "Love Chronicle" is used for episodes 43–51.